 I was doing a ton of researching to make sure the edits were correct and submitted on time.
 It was very mentally exhausting…but I was so proud of myself when it came back with a thumbs-up and Kristina said we were getting copy editor acknowledgment!
 It was my first time getting my name published!
 The work was extremely mentally hard, but the payoff was worth it.

 I got my first real editing job done, I got my name published and I also found my new niche from that project.
 So, be ready for mental exhaustion but genuine payoff if you give true work and effort.

-How did High-Level Proofreading Pro prepare you for working as a freelance proofreader and copy editor?
+How did High-Level Proofreading And Copyediting Pro prepare you for working as a freelance proofreader and copy editor?

 Before taking the course, I had a fairly simple idea of what proofreading and copyediting entailed.
 I didn’t know what I really was getting into.
 I’ll go ahead and call myself a tad naïve!

 Upon taking the course, I had a far more realistic expectation of what being a proofreader and copy editor involved.
 I learned the real deal about proofreading and copyediting.
 It involves more than just correcting grammar and sentences!